 Publication of draft (Reg.
-22) Purpose Required by law Council's additional commitments Audience • To raise awareness To provide feedback as to how consultation has informed the revised DPD, through the Consultation Statement Following submission of the DPD to the SoS, as soon as reasonably practicable: Make the DPD, Sustainability Appraisal, submission policies map and Consultation Statement submitted to the SoS available at Brent Civic Centre, on the website and other locations where appropriate Make copies of representations and supporting documents available at Brent Civic Centre, on the website and other locations where practicable Make available on website and in Brent Civic Centre details of where, when and how the DPD and other information can be viewed Inform the general and specific consultation bodies where, when and how the DPD and other information can be viewed Notify anyone who requested to be notified of the submission of the DPD Publicise through press release, social media, as appropriate Specific and general consultation bodies All interested parties
+22) Purpose Required by law Council's additional commitments Audience • To raise awareness To provide feedback as to how consultation has informed the revised DPD, through the Consultation Statement Following submission of the DPD to the SoS, as soon as reasonably practicable: Make the DPD, Sustainability Appraisal, submission policies map and Consultation Statement submitted to the SoS available at Brent Civic Centre, on the website and other locations where appropriate Make copies of representations and supporting documents available at Brent Civic Centre, on the website and other locations where practicable Make available on website and in Brent Civic Centre details of where, when and how the DPD and other information can be viewed Inform the general and specific consultation bodies where, when and how the DPD and other information can be viewed Notify anyone who requested to be • Publicise through press release, social media, as appropriate Specific and general consultation bodies All interested parties

 Examination (Reg.
-24) Purpose Required by law Council's additional commitments Audience • To fully understand the views of those concerned and give them the right to be heard by an independent body To test the soundness of the DPD At least six weeks before the opening of a hearing session: Make details of the date, time and place of where the examination will be taking place and the name of the person carrying out the examination available at Brent Civic Centre, on the website and other locations where appropriate Notify anyone who commented at publication (reg 19) stage and has not withdrawn that comments of the time and date of the examination Publicise through press release and social media, as appropriate All interested parties, including those who have submitted comments
+24) Purpose Required by law Council's additiona commitments Audience To fully understand the views of those concerned and give them the right to be heard by an independent body To test the soundness of the DPD At least six weeks before the opening of a hearing session: • Make details of the date, time and place of where the examination will be taking place and the name of the person carrying out the examination available at Brent Civic Centre, on the website and other locations where appropriate • Notify anyone who commented at publication (reg 19) stage and has not withdrawn that comments of the time and date of the examination Publicise through pr release and social m as appropriate •

 Adoption (Reg.
-26) Purpose Required by law Council's additional commitments Audience Raise awareness of adoption On receipt of the Inspector's report, as soon as practicable: Make the report available at Brent Civic Centre, on the website and other locations where appropriate Give notice to those who requested to be notified Once the DPD has been adopted, as soon as practicable: Make the DPD, finalised Sustainability Appraisal and an Adoption Statement available for viewing on our website, at Brent Civic Centre and in all local libraries Send the Adoption Statement to anyone who has asked to be notified of the adoption of the DPD Send a copy of the Adoption Statement to the SoS Consultation Database • Publicise via press release All interested parties, including those who have submitted comments
+26) Purpose Required by law l by law Council's additional commitments Raise awareness of adoption On receipt of the Inspector's report, as soon as practicable: Make the report available at Brent Civic Centre, on the website and other locations where appropriate Give notice to those who requested to be notified Once the DPD has been adopted, as soon as practicable: Make the DPD, finalised Sustainability Appraisal and an Adoption Statement available for viewing on our website, at Brent Civic Centre and in all local libraries Send the Adoption Statement to anyone who has asked to be notified of the adoption of the DPD Send a copy of the Adoption Statement to the SoS • Notify those on Local Plan Consultation Database Publicise via press release and social media All interested parties, including those who have submitted comments